How I Learned Fluent Italian While Working 60 Hours a Week

 But for now it was time to move on – I went to Germany first, but was surprised to see that I couldn't even order a train ticket in the language!
 My entire time in Germany in that visit was spent at an English immersion school teaching children, so I didn't improve on my high school German at all.

-At the time, I wasn’t inspired to learn German but I still figured that it was time I got serious about the challenge I had set myself of becoming a polyglot, so I set my sights on Italian.
-I bought a phrasebook (which was unfortunately German-Italian, so it wasn’t much help) and hoped on a train to Rome.
+At the time, I wasn't inspired to learn German but I still figured that it was time I got serious about the challenge I had set to becoming a polyglot, so I set my sights on Italian.
+I bought a phrasebook (which was unfortunately German-Italian, so it wasn't much help) and hoped on a train to Rome.

 One of my Italian friends from the Erasmus student exchange program in Spain, Daniele, offered to put me up in his house while I looked for a job.
 We spoke in Spanish (both of our Spanish still had a long way to go at the time but we always understood one another), and I stayed in his house, which was a bus and then metro ride into la città vecchia.
 His mother prepared some of the most amazing food I've ever eaten, and was the first person I got to try and use my broken “Espaliano” on.

 It's true that you are at a huge advantage in skipping between languages within the same family, but Italian and Spanish also have quite a lot of very important differences.
 As well as this there is a danger of just having one replace the other, and forgetting the first one, but luckily the job I'd end up finding would make sure that wouldn't happen!